 I was worried that people would assume we were no good because we were younger than our peers or because we were still living at home.
-Worried because building our new business meant having to maintain a full time job so we could continue to afford new equipment and our business expenses.
-Worried because all you see when you’re new to the industry is established photographers declaring how important it is to have years of experience, to be a full time photographer, to have a studio.
-All these things that it feels like you don’t have.
+I worried because building our new business meant having to maintain a full time job so we could afford to sustain a business too.
+We had to work to subsidise our business costs and afford new equipment.
+When you’re new to the industry all you seem to see is established photographers declaring how important it is to have years of experience and to be a full time photographer.
+All I seemed to notice was how important it was to have a studio or to have XYZ.
+All those things that it felt like we didn’t have.

-I know that for us, it felt like a continuous battle and at the time it seemed like the only way to be taken seriously was to declare to the world that you were a full time photographer.
+I know that for us, it felt like a continuous battle.
+At the time it seemed like the only way to be taken seriously was to declare to the world that you were a full time photographer.
 Whatever that means.
 No longer one of the “weekend warriors” that the old blokes chatted about.

 We did eventually quit our day jobs and we were far from silly about it.
 We’d made plans and done the maths a million times- but even so, we’d never even really considered what it meant to be self employed.
 We hadn’t considered how much more difficult “adulting” can be as a self employed person.
 How it could affect your ability to get a mortgage or credit.
 How many more hoops you’d need to jump through to rent a house or take out a loan for example.